expeditionaries x delaware summer 2019

 What if it were up to you to explore these new thresholds?

 In an age when exponential technologies will allow us to land on Mars, create virtual universes, and construct massively powerful artificial intelligences, we must form a new generation of expeditionaries.
 Guided by a commitment to the Common Good, new expeditionaries can explore these thresholds and use their learning to create positive social impact.

 ...mitigate the harms of gentrification by creating an app to match job seekers with developers?
 (Regis High School, July 2018)

 ...fix “biodegradable” plastics that don’t work?
 (Bishop Kearney High School, October 2018)

-...design a re-entry experience for formerly incarcerated people to empower them to act as full citizens?
+...empower formerly incarcerated people to to act as full citizens?
 (KIPP College Prep, January 2019)